The Kaladera Project is a participatory community initiative that implements water harvesting and recycling systems in the Village of Kaladera.

 - Rejuvenating groundwater ecosystems promotes biodiversity

-Of these families, there are a minimum of 50 households comprising elderly people, people with disabilities or women headed families.
-During the summer months, when tankers come in to their village once a week to provide water for the families, their homes do not have tanks to enable them to store the water.
-We would like to ensure they each have individual water storage tanks of 10,000 litre capacity and have these tanks connected to their rooftops so they optimize rainwater storage during the monsoon.
+During the summer months, when tankers come in to their village once a week to provide water for the families, their homes do not have storage facilities to enable them to store sufficient water.
+We would like to ensure they each have individual water storage tanks of 10,000 L capacity so they can stock adequate water when the tanker come, and we would also like to have these tanks connected to their rooftops, enabling them to harvest rainwater during the monsoon.
+These tanks will significantly improve their quality of life and they will also, simultaneously be contribution to water security by collecting rainwater.

 On 14th February 2021, a meeting at Raghunath Mandir, Chhipa Mohalla, Kaladera, was held with the community involved in block printing and coloring.
 Firstly, a visit was undertaken by Manthan Sansthan team to understand the situation and explore available options, since Kaladera does not have lakes, ponds, check dams or even offer the land for creating these, that option will need to be set aside.